slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 ## Contributing Code ##

 ### Useful Tools for Development ###
 If you use Brackets to edit Brackets, you can quickly reload the app itself by choosing *Debug > Reload Brackets* from the in-app menu.
 (If your Brackets gets really hosed, you may need to restart the application).
-Note: because of bug [#1551](https://github.com/adobe/brackets/issues/1551), Reload may ignore changes to certain files unless you [disable caching via the Developer Tools](https://groups.google.com/forum/?fromgroups=#!topic/brackets-dev/E5iqcD8VqD4).

 To bring up the Chrome Developer Tools on the Brackets window, use *Debug > Show Developer Tools*.
-This will open a new Chrome tab with the developer tools (Unlike previous builds of Brackets that opened up the developer tools in a new Brackets window, the new CEF3-based shell needs to open the developer tools in Chrome.
-We're hoping to get this fixed soon).
+This will open a new Chrome tab with the developer tools.

 If you need to debug startup code, you can launch Brackets, open the developer tools, set your breakpoints, and then select *Debug > Reload Brackets*.
 This will re-run all of the startup code and stop at any breakpoints you have set.